biocore-ntnu/kerneltree/README.md

 # (*This project is superseded by https://github.com/endrebak/ncls as the latter is much, much faster.
-This library is therefore not getting anymore love from me.*)
+This library is therefore not getting any more love from me.*)

 # kerneltree